 Requirements for advance notification of shareholder nominations and proposals.
-Our bylaws contain advance notice procedures with respect to shareholder proposals and the nomination of candidates for election as directors, other than nominations made by or at the direction of the Board or a committee thereof.
+Our bylaws contain advance notice procedures with respect to shareholder proposals and the nomination of candidates for election as directors, other than nominations made by or at the direction of the board of directors or a committee thereof.

 Amendment of our bylaws.
-Our articles of incorporation and our bylaws provide that shareholders can amend our bylaws only upon the affirmative vote of the holders of at least 66 $^{2}\square{3}$ % of the voting power of all of the then-outstanding shares of the capital stock entitled to vote in the election of directors, voting together as a single class.
-Our Board can amend our bylaws without shareholder approval.
+Our articles of incorporation and our bylaws provide that shareholders can amend our bylaws only upon the affirmative vote of the holders of at least 66 /3% of the voting power of all of the then-outstanding shares of the capital stock entitled to vote in the election of directors, voting together as a single class.
+Our board of directors can amend our bylaws without shareholder approval.
 However, our directors may not amend the bylaws fixing their qualifications, classifications, or term of office.